A Few Days In Stuttgart Germany

 My second evening in Stuttgart I wanted to get a view of the whole entire city and caputure it's beauty with my camera.
 So I headed to Stuttgart rack railway - a tram that would take me up the steep hills to the very south of the city.
 I took the rack railway from Marienplatz and went all the way to the very end of the line shooting a few clips as I went.
 Whilst riding to the top I saw a station called Wielandshohe which seemed to provide the perfect location for some landscape photos.
 So on the way back down I got off and put my camera to work.

 After heading back down the hill I checked out a cultural festival that was happening in the city centre - there was wonderful live music, various different cuisine stalls and travelling traders selling wares from all over the world.
 I listened to a live Mexican band for a little while and then grabbed some delicious Columbian food on my way out.
 A short but sweet visit to satisfy my culture craving.

 When my few days in the city centre were up I waved goodbye to it's hustle and bustle and went to the Stuttgart suburb Esslingen.
 Whilst I didn't capture too many snaps of this beautiful traditional German town I enjoyed my stay here so very much.
 There were many cafes and resturants to choose from in the evening including a quaint Italian returant in the town square and a genuine biregarten which served classic German and Swabian dishes.

 I hope you enjoyed my brief stay in Stuttgart and hearing about what I got up to in my few spare evenings I had there.
-However if you're spending longer in Stuttgart than I did, I definitely recommend you check out these other 25 things you can do there.
-If you want to see more of my travel posts you can see my trip to India as well as my Easter weekend in Devon right here on my blog.
+However if you're spending longer in Stuttgart than I did, I definitely recommend you check out these other 25 things you can do there**.
+If you want to see more of my travel posts you can see my Easter weekend in Devon right here on my blog.